celsol-fuentes/EN-FR_cyber_terms_lexique/README.md

 # EN-FR_cyber_terms
-<h3>English-French cybersecurity terms</h3>

-Do you need to improve your Québécois French cybersecurity vocabulary?
+<h3>Do you need to improve your Québécois French cybersecurity vocabulary?</h3>

 There seems to be no one-stop resource available to easily find a list of basic cybersecurity terms in both English and French.
 Either the resources I found were only in one language, were too specific to one domain (ex. privacy) or were lacking terms that I considered essential.